top of page

 New Members & Young scientists

-The Group regularly includes both new members and young scientists in the research teams so that the work may continue to be varied.
-This also helps expeditions to remain interesting and more viable as well as encouraging the long-standing tradition of British research in the Arctic.
-Funding for the trips is all raised within the Group by sponsorship, grants and by personal contribution.
-ARG expeditions to 2024 are valued at over £500,000, not counting the EU funded international research project valued at over £1m.
+Funding for the trips is all raised within the Group by sponsorship, grants and by personal contributions.
+ARG expeditions to 2025 are valued at well over £500,000, not counting EU an funded international research project valued at over £1m.
 Major companies, both national and international have sponsored the Group by manufacturing and donating or loaning specialist equipment for use on project work.

-In June 2016 the Group was entered onto the Register of Charities (Registered Charity No 1167722) and it is hoped that this will benefit the Groups continued policy of introducing new young scientists to the High Arctic and to the world of field research in these challenging areas and conditions.
-Anyone wishing to help the Group achieve this is encouraged to send donations direct to the Group’s bank, Barclays Bank, Sort Code, 206366, account No. 93915891 and to please complete a gift Aid form, available on line as part of the Prospectus for the forthcoming expedition, or from ian@arcticresearchgroup.org
+In June 2016 the Group was entered onto the Register of Charities (Registered Charity No 1167722) and this is benefitting the Groups financial situation and opportunities, thus enabling the continued policy of introducing new young scientists to the High Arctic and to the world of field research in these challenging areas and conditions.

 The Rolex Award

 In 1990 the Group won the Rolex Award through the Royal Geographical Society for small expeditions.
 Following this, a world first system for the monitoring of glacier ice movement (devised and developed by members) gained EU funding and has been used by several international expeditions.
-Collaborating parties on projects have included Scott Polar Research Institute Cambridge, Norsk Polarinstitutt, the Universities of Manchester, Liverpool, Bristol and Oxford, Imperial College and the University of Oslo.

 Several companies, both regional and International, have chosen the Group to take their brand of new innovative equipment for field assessment.
 In this way both sides benefit and a more useful product may be offered on the open market.
 The Group promotes environmentally friendly options on research, with new techniques being tried and revolutionary ideas proposed for development.
-In this way both the public and private sector stand to benefit from the research carried out.
-In cases where poor management or continued pollution of areas is recorded the problem is pointed out to the responsible authorities.
-In these situations it is hoped that restitution alternatives may eventually be suggested.

 Over 30,000 photographs